 - BNPL is the preferred payment method for B2B buyers.

 - B2B buyers expect a similar online purchasing experience to those they enjoy as consumers.

 The Buy Now, Pay Later model has become a major trend in B2C e-commerce in recent years.
 Its increasing popularity is primarily due to the convenience it offers customers, who can place orders and then pay for them later.
 However, the Covid-19 pandemic also played a role, driving many people to purchase online as they hesitated to go out and shop in person.

-In this post, we’ll look at how Buy Now, Pay Later differs for B2C and B2B and how these differences affect availability in web stores.
-We’ll also explore how this “availability gap” can be closed by partnering with external payment solution providers.
+In this post, we'll look at how Buy Now, Pay Later differs for B2C and B2B and how these differences affect availability in online stores.
+We'll also explore how this "availability gap" can be closed by partnering with external payment solution providers.